 Scholarships for new transfers are awarded on the basis of the student’s transfer GPA.
-The Office of Admission uses a matrix based on GPA to make these awards, and that information is provided to the Office of Financial Aid on a shared drive via a spreadsheet.
+The Office of Admission uses a matrix based on GPA to make these awards, and that information is provided to the Office of Financial Aid.

 Need-based aid is awarded based on the student’s FAFSA data and the results from the Department of Education.
 Each year awarding parameters are created to distribute funds appropriately and according to federal regulations.
 Students are packaged with all aid available to them, and sent to the one.bellarmine.edu/award website to accept or decline all financial aid offered to them.

 The renewal of student aid is reviewed by the Associate Director of Financial Aid to ensure students are meeting GPA requirements and Satisfactory Academic Progress requirements.
 The requirements are detailed in the course catalog and on-line.